core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 * Informative response.
 A CoAP response message that the server sends to a given client via unicast, providing the client with information on a group observation.

+* Transport CRI.
+A CRI ({{I-D.ietf-core-href}}) that contains address components which identify a CoAP scheme, a host and a port, but no later components (i.e., with an empty local-part).

 # Server-Side Requirements # {#sec-server-side}

 The server can, at any time, start a group observation on one of its resources.
 Practically, the server may want to do that under the following circumstances.